-Enter the reactance and the current of a system into the calculator to determine the kilovolt-ampere reactive (KVAR).
+Enter the net reactance (Ω) and RMS current (A) of a single‑phase circuit (or per phase of a balanced three‑phase circuit) into the calculator to determine the kilovolt-ampere reactive (kVAR).

 - Fault Current Calculator